-Anomalous tropical Atlantic wind power is determined primarily by the mean perturbation terms Φ{ww}^{mupr} and Φ{ww}^{mtpu} with fluctuations in the perturbation term, Φ{ww}^{pp} , playing a much smaller secondary role (Burls et al., 2012). Φ{ww}^{mupr} captures the role of the atmosphere through either remotely-forced wind stress fluctuations, stochastic wind forcing, or local wind stress fluctuations associated with an anomalous seasonally excited Bjerknes feedback. Φ{ww}^{mtpu} captures the role of oceanic adjustment.
-From an energetics perspective, Φ{ww}^{mtpu} shows the effects of the delayed, negative, ocean memory feedback mechanism.
-In the Pacific, this term is seen to be responsible for the transition from El Niño to La Niña (Goddard and Philander, 2000).
-Similarly, surface current changes associated with transients affect the ability of the wind to do work on the ocean in the Atlantic and contribute to the decay of anomalous Atl3 SST events (Burls et al., 2012).
+Anomalous tropical Atlantic wind power is determined primarily by the mean-perturbation terms $\Phi{ww}^{mup\tau}$ and $\Phi{ww}^{m\tau pu}$ , with fluctuations in the perturbation term $\Phi{ww}^{pp}$ playing a much smaller secondary role (Burls et al. 2012).
+The term $\Phi{ww}^{mup\tau}$ captures the role of the atmosphere through either remotely forced wind stress fluctuations, stochastic wind forcing, or local wind stress fluctuations associated with an anomalous seasonally excited Bjerknes feedback.
+The term $\Phi{ww}^{m\tau pu}$ captures the role of oceanic adjustment.
+From an energetics perspective, $\Phi{ww}^{m\tau pu}$ shows the effects of the delayed, negative, ocean memory feedback mechanism.
+In the Pacific, this term is seen to be responsible for the transition from El Niño to La Niña (Goddard and Philander 2000).
+Similarly, surface current changes associated with transients affect the ability of the wind to do work on the ocean in the Atlantic and contribute to the decay of anomalous Atl3 SST events (Burls et al. 2012).

-While both of these mean perturbation terms contribute to anomalous tropical Atlantic wind power, the focus of this paper is on the role of remote atmospheric forcing and so we concentrate purely on the role of Φ{ww}^{mupr} , isolating the role of anomalous atmospheric conditions from anomalous oceanic conditions.
+While both of these mean-perturbation terms contribute to anomalous tropical Atlantic wind power, the focus of this paper is on the role of remote atmospheric forcing, so we concentrate purely on the role of $\Phi{ww}^{mup\tau}$ , isolating the role of anomalous atmospheric conditions from anomalous oceanic conditions.
 Essentially this amounts to a physically motivated way of assessing the importance of interannual wind stress perturbations.
 Interannual wind stress anomalies in regions where climatological currents are strong have a far greater impact on Atl3 SST.
-Therefore, for the remainder of this paper when we refer to anomalous wind power, we are in fact only referring to the Φ{ww}^{mupr} component of $\Phi{ww{ano}}^{x}$.
-It is worth noting that the assimilation of data within the GODAS and SODA reanalysis implies that energy is not strictly conserved by the ocean model.
-While a fully closed energy budget is unlikely we make the assumption that the reanalysis is doing relatively good job of capturing the wind stress and surface current fluctuations associated with the assimilated Atl3 SST fluctuations.
+Therefore, for the remainder of this paper, when we refer to anomalous wind power, we are in fact only referring to the $\Phi{ww}^{mup\tau}$ component of $\Phi{ww{ano}^x}.$ It is worth noting that the assimilation of data within the GODAS and SODA reanalysis implies that energy is not strictly conserved by the ocean model.
+While a fully closed energy budget is unlikely, we make the assumption that the reanalysis is doing a relatively good job of capturing the wind stress and surface current fluctuations associated with the assimilated Atl3 SST fluctuations.

-As wind power is a noisy signal relative to tropical Atlantic APE and Atl3 SST anomalies which, forced by the wind power anomalies, are the integral of wind power anomalies over the previous months, a three month running mean has been applied prior to the correlation analysis including wind power (Figures 2, 3, 5, and 6).
+As wind power is a noisy signal relative to tropical Atlantic APE and Atl3 SST anomalies, which, forced by the wind power anomalies, are the integral of wind power anomalies over the previous months, a 3-month running mean has been applied prior to the correlation analysis including wind power (Figs. 2, 3, 5, and 6).
 While significant correlations are seen without applying a running mean, it acts to capture the integrated effect of wind power forcing over the previous months.